Cult-of-Intellect/Docs/docs/DX9WARE/FAQ/errors.md

 #### Issue

-Your ROBLOX account is not using the live/production channel.
+Most commonly, your ROBLOX account is not using the live/production channel<br/>
+Secondly, there could be a stuck ROBLOX process in Task Manager.

-#### Fix
+#### Fix #1 (Channel)

 Use a ROBLOX launcher such as Fishstrap and change the channel to production.